3 Apartment Marketing Goals to Make Part of Your Property’s Social Media Strategy

 3. Enhanced resident experience.

 Social media marketing can certainly be used as a lead generation strategy, but we’d argue that one of the main goals should not be lead-focused but focused on providing a better resident experience.
-As it turns out, social media is a crucial part of improving the resident experience.
+As it turns out, social media is crucial to improving the resident experience.
 The internet allows word-of-mouth communication to spread easier than ever, both positive and negative.

 In the multifamily industry, negative commentary from residents is commonly found online via sites such as Yelp, Facebook, Twitter, and Google business pages.
-Residents who are frustrated with a property’s maintenance issues or poor customer service often express those feelings publicly online.
-The way a multifamily property responds will ultimately determine how a negative comment affects your business.
+Residents frustrated with a property’s maintenance issues or poor customer service often express those feelings publicly online.
+How a multifamily property responds will ultimately determine how a negative comment affects your business.

-Actively monitor your reviews and implement a strategy for not only responding to the negative comments but attempting to resolve those issues, if possible.
+Actively monitor your reviews and implement a strategy for responding to negative comments and attempting to resolve those issues, if possible.
 Reward positive feedback from your residents by responding and even reposting the review on your social media pages.

 Where Does Social Media Fit Into Your Apartment Marketing Strategy?

-In the world of apartment marketing, it can be hard to know which tactic works best.
+In apartment marketing, knowing which tactic works best can be hard.
 Many multifamily properties mistakenly focus too much of their efforts on one specific tactic like blogging or social media.

 How Does Your Online Presence Encapsulate Your Multifamily Brand?

-With directed campaigns, a targeted advertising strategy, and influencer outreach, you, too, can leverage digital platforms to delight and attract a strong audience.
+With directed campaigns, a targeted advertising strategy, and influencer outreach, you can leverage digital platforms to delight and attract a strong audience.

 Determining Your Property’s Budget

-The most important thing to remember when determining your social marketing budget is that you should look beyond your marketing spend.
+The most important thing to remember when determining your social marketing budget is to look beyond your marketing spend.
 While social media is certainly a viable marketing strategy, it’s also part of your customer service strategy.
 Budget accordingly!

-Ready to start planning your social media content and align it with your apartment marketing strategy?
+Ready to start planning your social media content and aligning it with your apartment marketing strategy?
 Download our free Social Media Calendar Template to map out each platform and content you will publish!